juliannetzer/wise2223_worldbuilding_unity/session1.md

 ## How to use "Everything"-models:
 The models are all stored in one fbx-file, in unity visible as one prefab.
 To get to the single models you have to place the big file in the scene, then right click and select "Prefab - Unpack completely".
 Then you can choose the models that you need and drag and drop them to the project window, which creates a new prefab with only the models you need.

+> prefab: something like a template, lets you save a costum GameObject with all components, settings, and children as one asset.

 Additionally the colors in the everything models are stored as vertex colors, so you can't see them with a normal shader/material, so we have to build our first shader with shader graph:
 Create -> Shader Graph -> URP -> Lit Shader Graph Select the shader in the project window and click on "Open Shader Editor" Unity should now look like this: